unit8co/darts/_sources/README.rst.txt

 Preconditions
 ^^^^^^^^^^^^^

-Our direct dependencies include ``fbprophet`` and ``torch`` which have non-Python dependencies.
+Some of the models depend on ``fbprophet`` and ``torch``\ , which have non-Python dependencies.
 A Conda environment is thus recommended because it will handle all of those in one go.

 The following steps assume running inside a conda environment.
 If that's not possible, first follow the official instructions to install `fbprophet <https://facebook.github.io/prophet/docs/installation.html#python>`_ and `torch <https://pytorch.org/get-started/locally/>`_\ , then skip to `Install darts <#install-darts>`_